Cosmetic Dentistry

 • Offer a conservative approach, since not a lot of grinding takes place, to changing a tooth’s color and shape and with simpler procedure than the crowns.

-Disadvantages of Dental Veneers:
+Disadvantages of dental veneers:

 • The process is not reversible.